rbe549/rbe549.github.io/project3spring2023.md

 Both rviz and Tesla's earlier dashboards fail at the HRI problem, rendering (pun intended) it useless for common usage.

-Tesla's recent dashboard (Fig. 3) is a really good example of visualization which not only provides a lot of insights about information it perceives, it is intuitive and interactive.
+Tesla's latest visualization (Fig. 3) is a really good example of visualization which provides a lot of intuitive insights about information it perceives.

 <div class="fig fighighlight">
   <img src="/assets/2023/p3/teslavision.png" width="100%">
   <div class="figcaption">
-    Fig 3: Tesla's frontend visulization in autonomous mode.
+    Fig 3: Tesla's frontend visualization in autonomous mode.
   </div>
   <div style="clear:both;"></div>
 </div>